 We continue to snowboard through Europe and recently backpacked a few thousand miles around Thailand.
 Locally, we camp, walk, attempt to surf (!) and kayak to beautiful coves.
 To feed my creative side, I seek one-off workshops to learn new skills, events with inspiring activities and take in all I can about living well.

 This is not a ‘look at what we’ve done’ and I’m certainly not a glowing example of expertise in any of the above.
 It’s more an insight to our mindset and what we feel is important to give us drive and contentment in life.
-We enjoy our work and it’s the time out that enables us to do so.
-We work to live.
+Our work harmonises with our lifestyle and it’s the time out that enables us to keep things sweet.
+We’re not rich financially, yet we feel we’ve struck gold.

 I have seen (and experienced) endless people suffer from ‘not enough time’ syndrome.
 The pace of modern life, employer expectations, family commitments and financial constraints can dampen our zest for life.
 We develop habits based on convenience and over time, tell ourselves that the life we live is what has been dealt to us.